Welcome

 LOD (Levels of Detail) is a thin map tile proxy with in-memory caching and a slim authentication backend built with performance in mind.
 It will sit in front of any tile server and will aggressively cache tiles in memory, optionally storing them in a configured Redis cluster for faster fetching later.
 LOD is cluster-aware and uses Redis message queueing for intra-cluster communication when multiple instances are deployed together.

-LOD is written in Go 1.19 using fiber.
+LOD is written in Go 1.19 using .
 TOML is used for configuration.
 Go templates are used for templating.
-Internal in-memory caching is built upon the bigcache library by allegro.
+Internal in-memory caching is built upon the library by .

 Download a build from the releases page or just run: